-In the EU, medicinal products can only be placed on the market after obtaining a Marketing Authorization, or MA.
-To obtain regulatory approval of an investigational biological product in the EU, we must submit a marketing authorization application, or MAA.
-The application used to file the BLA in the United States is similar to that required in the EU, with the exception of, among other things, country-specific document requirements.
+In the EU, medicinal products can only be placed on the market after obtaining a marketing authorization, or MA.
+To obtain regulatory approval of an investigational chemical or biological product in the EU, we must submit a marketing authorization application, or MAA.
 The process for doing this depends, among other things, on the nature of the medicinal product.

-The centralized procedure results in a single MA, issued by the European Commission, based on the opinion of the CHMP of the EMA which is valid across the entire territory of the EU.
-The centralized procedure is compulsory for human drugs that are: (i) derived from biotechnology processes, such as genetic engineering, (ii) contain a new active substance indicated for the treatment of certain diseases, such as HIV/AIDS, cancer, diabetes, neurodegenerative diseases, autoimmune and other immune dysfunctions and viral diseases, (iii) designated orphan medicines and (iv) advanced-therapy medicines, such as gene therapy, somatic cell therapy or tissue-engineered medicines.
-The centralized procedure may at the request of the applicant also be used in certain other cases.
-Therefore, the centralized procedure would be mandatory for the products we are developing.
+"Centralized MAs" issued by the European Commission, based on the opinion of the EMA, are valid across the entire territory of the EU.
+The centralized procedure is compulsory for certain types of product candidates, such as: (i) medicinal products derived from biotechnology processes, such as genetic engineering, (ii) medicinal products containing a new active substance indicated for the treatment of certain diseases, such as HIV/AIDS, cancer, diabetes, neurodegenerative diseases, autoimmune and other immune dysfunctions and viral diseases, (iii) designated orphan medicines and (iv) ATMPs, such as gene therapy, somatic cell therapy or tissue-engineered medicines.
+The centralized procedure is optional for product candidates containing a new active substance not yet authorized in the EU, or for product candidates that constitute a significant therapeutic, scientific or technical innovation or which are in the interest of public health in the EU.

 The Committee for Advanced Therapies, or CAT, is responsible in conjunction with the CHMP for the evaluation of advanced therapy medicinal products, or ATMPs.
 The CAT is primarily responsible for the scientific evaluation of ATMPs and prepares a draft opinion on the quality, safety and efficacy of each ATMP for which an MAA is submitted.
 The CAT's opinion is then taken into account by the CHMP when giving its final recommendation regarding the authorization of a product in view of the balance of benefits and risks identified.
 Although the CAT's draft opinion is submitted to the CHMP for final approval, the CHMP may depart from the draft opinion, if it provides detailed scientific justification.
 The CHMP and CAT are also responsible for providing guidelines on ATMPs and have published numerous guidelines, including specific guidelines on gene therapies and cell therapies.
-These guidelines provide additional guidance on the factors that the EMA will consider in relation to the development and evaluation of ATMPs and include, among other things, the preclinical studies required to characterize ATMPs; the manufacturing and control information that should be submitted in an MAA; and post-approval measures required to monitor patients and evaluate the long term efficacy and potential adverse reactions of ATMPs.
+These guidelines provide additional guidance on the factors that the EMA will consider in relation to the development and evaluation of

+ATMPs and include, among other things, the preclinical studies required to characterize ATMPs; the manufacturing and control information that should be submitted in an MAA; and post-approval measures required to monitor patients and evaluate the long term efficacy and potential adverse reactions of ATMPs.
 Although these guidelines are not legally binding, we believe that our compliance with them is likely necessary to gain and maintain approval for any of our product candidates.